tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 **Observation 2**
 - Both errors are maximised when K = 40.
-	- All testing sample will be predicte
+	- All testing sample will be predicted as the same label, why?